Yesterday was Father’s Day, and all over America, the concept of fatherhood was feted.

 The Father’s Day we celebrated this past Sunday is NOT about those deadbeats.
 Nor is it about the way Hollywood and too many television and cable production companies like to portray fathers today.

-As a child of the 1950s, I was exposed to a much different kind of father in film and on television.
+As a child of the 1950s, I was exposed to a much different kind of father in movies and on television.

 Granted, these were idealized notions of what a father should be, but so what?
 Is there something wrong with creating an elevated benchmark for fatherhood that we can aspire to?